Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Effects of the presence of a gas

 \subsection{Equations}

 The dynamics of the bosonic cloud coupled to the ideal gas dynamics of a compressible fluid is the Gross-Pitaevskii-Poisson-Euler (GPPE) system, which reads:

 where $\Psi$ and $|\Psi|^2$ are the order parameter and bosonic cloud density as before, whereas the fluid variables of a volume element are its density $\rho$, velocity $\vec{v}$, pressure $p$ and total energy $E = \rho (e + \frac{1}{2}|\vec{v}|^2)$, where $e$ is the specific internal energy, and $I$ represents the unit matrix.
 The gravitational potential $V$ is sourced by the contribution of the bosonic component and the fluid.
 To close the system, we use an equation of state that relates the pressure $p$, density $\rho$ and internal energy $e$.
+Since we want to explore the effects of the gas we consider the case with $g=0$.